volcengine/verl/docs/workers/sglang_worker.rst

 ------------
 `SGLang <https://github.com/sgl-project/sglang>`_ is an open-source state-of-the-art inference service engine, fully adopted by xAI to support all inference needs of Grok during research and serving processes.

-Currently, veRL fully supports using SGLang as the inference engine during the rollout phase.
+Currently, verl fully supports using SGLang as the inference engine during the rollout phase.
 As a rollout engine, SGLang is completely consistent with vLLM, including memory saving and multi-node rollout features.
-After installing veRL and SGLang, simply add ``actor_rollout_ref.rollout.name=sglang`` at startup to seamlessly switch between the two inference frameworks.
+After installing verl and SGLang, simply add ``actor_rollout_ref.rollout.name=sglang`` at startup to seamlessly switch between the two inference frameworks.

 In addition, the SGLang team is actively working on supporting features such as Multi-Turn Agentic RL, VLM RLHF, Server-Based RLHF, and Partial Rollout.
 You can track the related development progress in the `Tracking Roadmap <https://github.com/zhaochenyang20/Awesome-ML-SYS-Tutorial/issues/74>`_.